Veykril/tlborm/src/decl-macros/macros-methodical.md

 ```

 These metavariables leverage the Rust compiler's parser, ensuring that they are always "correct".
-An `expr` metavariables will *always* capture a complete, valid expression for the version of Rust being compiled.
+An `expr` metavariable will *always* capture a complete, valid expression for the version of Rust being compiled.

 You can mix literal token trees and metavariables, within limits (explained in [Metavariables and Expansion Redux]).